microsoft/RTVS-docs/samples.md

 # Examples for how to use R Tools for Visual Studio

-We'd like to give you a running start using R Tools for Visual Studio.
-Here are some examples for how to write R code, how to make it fast and how to use Microsoft R Server for big datasets and multi-core machines.
-Below is a brief 3-minute video will give you a quick overview of the examples.
+These examples will give you a running start using R Tools for Visual Studio.
+There are examples that give you an introduction to R, examples on how to make your code run fast, and examples on how to use Microsoft R Server for big datasets on multi-core machines.
+Watch this 3-minute video to get a quick overview of the examples:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5Z30_Qpc8j0" frameborder="0" allowfullscreen></iframe>

-## Download and install
+## Downloading and launching the examples

 1. [Download the examples](https://github.com/Microsoft/RTVS-docs/archive/master.zip).

-1. Unzip the archive open the solution by double clicking on the `examples\Examples.sln` file.
+1. Unzip the archive, and open the solution by double-clicking on the `examples\Examples.sln` file.

 If you prefer to work with the examples via Github, they are all available in